07919 102 172

 Is PAT testing a legal obligation?

-Often, insurance companies require businesses to conduct annual PAT testing, which, if not upheld, may result in refusal of making a claim.
+Often, insurance companies stipulate PAT testing as a requirement under the terms of the policy, which, if not upheld, may result in refusal of making a claim.

 Who is responsible for electrical appliance safety?